pollygot/dev.pollygot.com/docs/flock/api-key-concepts.md

 # Key concepts

-Pidgeon is an RESTful on top of multiple notification services to overcome repetitive building and platform idiosyncrasies.
+Flock is a RESTful on top of multiple notification services to overcome repetitive building and platform idiosyncrasies.

 ## Always send a POST

-Pidgeon does not store any of your config for external services.
+Flock does not store any of your config for external services.
 Because of this, every request you make must be a `POST` request that includes the config of the app that you want to use.
 For example, to send an SMS message via Twilio, the request would look like this:

 ```json5
 // POST https://flock-api.pollygot.com/v1/twilio/send?apiKey=YOUR_API_KEY